JamesRamm/Helvellyn/README.md

 - EasyPSU: an 'onboard' PSU for powering a single rack
 - Easy69: an easy-to-build high quality EQ, based on the famous Helios type 69.
+- ISA-ish: A preamp.
+Something like the Focusrite ISA, but with modern components.